AroshaRavishan/Footer-Responsive-Vue3-Tailwind/README.md

 - Complete implementation of language selection functionality.
 - Potential for adding more customization options.
 - Possibility to expand social media integrations.

-This footer component provides a solid foundation for website navigation, user preferences, and brand representation, making it a valuable addition to any Vue.js based web application.